Displaced abomasum: Treatment

 Treatment is required for animal survival, in which a veterinarian will assess the severity of the situation and decide what the best method of treatment is.
 Regardless of the method of treatment used the ultimate goal is to return the abomasum to its original location to resume proper functioning.

 There are two common methods of repairing a displaced abomasum:

-Surgery – A much more invasive, costly and in many cases not necessary method in which the veterinarian will open up the cow’s abdomen to investigate the problem where they will reposition the abomasum and put stitches in place to hold the abomasum in the desired location to prevent reoccurrence.
+Surgery – A much more invasive, costly and in many cases not necessary method in which the veterinarian will open up the cow's abdomen to investigate the problem where they will reposition the abomasum and put stitches in place to hold the abomasum in the desired location to prevent reoccurrence.
 Although this method is more invasive, it is known to have a lower risk of reoccurrence over the non-surgical option.

 Toggling – Toggling in conjunction with proper rolling techniques is known as the non-surgical method of treating a displaced abomasum.
-In this method the veterinarian will make the cow lie down where it can be rolled until the abomasum returns to its original location and at that time a toggle is inserted into the abdomen to fix the abomasum in place using stiches.
+In this method the veterinarian will make the cow lie down where it can be rolled until the abomasum returns to its original location and at that time a toggle is inserted into the abdomen to fix the abomasum in place using stitches.
 Inserting a toggle in addition to rolling has shown significant reduction in the abomasum relapsing.
 Although this method is less invasive it requires proper training and set-up in order to carry out this procedure on farm as it requires more space than surgery.